juvatsana/SSLKeystore/README.md

-# SSLKeystore
+# TLSKeystore
-Library that allows you to manage SSL key and certificat using OpenSSL
+Library that allows you to manage TLS key and certificat using OpenSSL